Kamineni Institute of Medical Sciences

-Kamineni Institute of Medical Sciences is a private medical college associated with a 1050 bed teaching Hospital located in Narketpally village, Nalgonda District, Telangana state of India on NH65 about 80 kilometers (50 miles) from the city of Hyderabad.
+Kamineni Institute of Medical Sciences is a private medical college associated with a 1050-bed teaching Hospital located in Narketpally village, Nalgonda District, Telangana state of India on NH65 about 80 kilometers (50 miles) from the city of Hyderabad.
 The medical college hospital serves rural population in and around Narketpally.
-The college campus is known for its beautiful landscapes and the serene atmosphere.
 Besides local students from the state, students from all over the world come here to pursue Bachelor of Medicine and Bachelor of Surgery (M.B.B.S.)
 Degree.
 The college is affiliated to Kaloji Narayana Rao University of Health Sciences and is approved by the Medical Council of India.
 The medical college is in the process of acquiring Deemed University status.

 Inception and growth

 The first batch of the medical college started in 1999 with 100 students.
 The college was promoted by Sri Kamineni Suryanarayana - an engineer architect, builder and industrialist as a part of Kamineni Education Society.
 Since 1999, college has gained popularity because of the successful board results and the increasing patient population due to free surgeries conducted by the hospital.
 The number of students in a batch increased from 100 to 150 and medical PG courses like General Medicine, General Surgery, Radiology, Obstetrics and Gynecology, Pediatrics, Orthopedics, Psychiatry, ENT, Ophthalmology, etc. have been added subsequently.
 The medical college also participates in the sports meet conducted by the Dr. NTR University of Health Sciences every two years.
 In the year 2009, a project called Swasthya09 was initiated by the Kamineni students and staff to provide medical care and health awareness to the rural people.